brandondorner/appointment-scheduler/README.md

-A demo appointment scheduling app
+A demo appointment scheduling app using:
+React
+Custom Hooks
+React Context API
+And no external libraries

 ## Available Scripts